RoshanAW/Digit_Recognizer/README.md

 # Digit_Recognizer

-Kaggle entry using a Convolutional Neural Network for the digit recognizer challenge.
+Kaggle entry using a Convolutional Neural Network to perform image classification for the digit recognizer challenge.